How a creditor can get information about your finances

 An order to obtain information is an order to go back to court and be questioned under oath or affirmation about your financial circumstances.

-It is something your creditors can ask for if they've already got a county court judgment (CCJ) against you and you aren't sticking to it.
+It's something your creditors can ask for if they've already got a county court judgment (CCJ) against you.
 The court can ask about things like:

 Your creditor will need to apply to court to make this order.